CPD Test Prep

 -

-- The choice of material for pipes depends on factors like the type of waste (chemical composition, temperature), flow rate, and environmental considerations.
+Pipe Material and Size Selection: - The choice of material for pipes depends on factors like the type of waste (chemical composition, temperature), flow rate, and environmental considerations.

 - Sizing of pipes is guided by estimating the peak discharge and ensuring the diameter can handle this flow without excessive velocity or pressure build-up.